Holiday ideas for couples

 Couples holidays in the UK

-5. Aldeburgh is one of Britain’s prettiest seaside towns.
-For couples holidays we recommend the family-run Wentworth Hotel which overlooks the beach and promises a warm, unpretentious welcome.
+4. Aldeburgh is one of Britain’s prettiest seaside towns.
+The Wentworth Hotel is a family-run gem which overlooks the beach and promises a warm, unpretentious welcome.

-6. Join Martin Randall for a small-group cultural tour with the renowned Martin Randall.
+7. For something a little different, join a small-group cultural tour with the renowned Martin Randall.
 Each tour is led by an expert in art, music or architecture.
-You could attend a classical music festival, visit some of England’s stateliest of stately homes, or follow in the footsteps of Turner or Dickens.
+You could attend a classical music festival, visit some of England’s stateliest of stately homes, or follow in the footsteps of Charles Dickens or William Turner, for example.

 11. It’s one thing to visit a beautiful garden – but it’s even better to do it in the company of fellow enthusiasts with an expert guide and insider track on some of the most inspiring gardens.
-Join one of Brightwater’s garden tours for the chance to visit Highgrove and the Cotswolds, take a unique behind-the-scenes tour of the Chelsea Flower Show or head overseas to visit the Dutch Bulbfields or the colourful Festival of the Patios in Cordoba, Andalucia.
+Join one of Brightwater’s garden tours for the chance to visit Highgrove and the Cotswolds, take a unique behind-the-scenes tour of the Chelsea Flower Show or head overseas to visit the Dutch Bulbfields or Andalucia’s colourful Festival of the Patios.

 Across the Channel

 2. Holiday villages are hugely popular in France and the ones operated by Pierre & Vacances are particularly good, not least outside the school holidays.
-Whether you love beach, countryside or mountains, rent a luxury apartment for great value with facilities including spas and heated pools.
+Whether you love beach, countryside or mountains, rent a luxury apartment for great value with year-round facilities including spas and heated pools.

-2. Take a short break in Nice on the Cote d’Azur, are some of the most vibrant in Europe.
-With its warm Mediterranean climate, elegant streets, art museums and markets, it makes a superb destination at any time of year.
+3. The markets of Nice Old Town, on the Cote d’Azur, are some of the most vibrant in Europe.
+With its warm Mediterranean climate, elegant streets, art museums and markets, Nice works as a short break destination at any time of year.

-4. The Ile de Ré off the Atlantic Coast of France, the Ile de Ré will beguile you with its vast sandy beaches, pretty harbours, cycle paths, pine forests – and superb seafood restaurants.
-The best approach is to rent an apartment.
+4. Set off the Atlantic Coast of France, the Ile de Ré will beguile you with its vast sandy beaches, pretty harbours, cycle paths, pine forests – and superb seafood restaurants.
+We think the best approach is to rent an apartment.

 Summer holiday ideas for couples